New Beginnings: Children & Families Project

 The New Beginnings project is funded through the RTE Toy Show Appeal and the Community Foundation.

-The project which begins in July 2021 will work with children and families who are beginning new phases of their lives in Cork.
-This will include children and families who are leaving direct provision and moving into accommodation in the community as well as refugee children reuniting with their families in Ireland under family reunification.
+The project began in July 2021 and works with children and families who are beginning new phases of their lives in Cork.
+This includes children and families who are leaving direct provision and moving into accommodation in the community as well as refugee children reuniting with their families in Ireland under family reunification.

 Independent research commissioned and published by Nasc in 2020, Invisible People: The Integration Support Needs of Refugee Families Reunified in Ireland, highlighted the need for post-arrival orientation and integration supports for refugee families and we’re delighted that this project will help address that need.

-We hope that this support will reduce the stress on families at what should be a joyful time in their lives.
+This support aims to reduce the stress on families at what should be a joyful time in their lives.

 For more information about the project contact Eilis at email@example.com.